Menu Close

 Slightly uncomfortable when everyone walks so close...
 In the background, O'Brien's Tower is a shame.

 Off Galway Bay are the three Aran Islands.
-The three Inis Mór, Inis Meáin and Inis Oírr are populated by about 800 people who are exclusively Irish.
-We had checked out these islands before we came here but time ran out, but we wanted to get out.
-It should be absolutely fantastic to visit the old part of Ireland. boats leave from Doolin and it is possible to stay.
-Bed & Brefast, self catering, hotel or a luxury camping perhaps!
+The three Inis Mór, Inis Meáin and Inis Oírr are populated by around 800 people, who speak Irish and English.
+It is possible to visit these, via boats from Doolin and on the islands there is accommodation.
+Bed & Breakfast, self-catering, hotel or luxury camping perhaps!

 Irland Cliffs of Moher